andrewbaisden/anime-dashboard-app/README.md

 ## Project install and setup

+> You might need to use a different Python command when using Python it depends on how your computer is configured.
+For example you might need to use the command `python3` or `python`.
+The same applies to using `pip` or `pip3`.

 1. Run the command `npm install` inside of the `manga-backend-express` and `manga-client` folders to install the project dependencies
 2. Run the command `npm run dev` to start the servers for `manga-backend-express` and `manga-client` directories
 3. Run the command `python3 manage.py runserver` from the directory `manga-backend-django/manga` to start the Django server